jae-mon/jae-mon/README.md

 🔭 I’m currently working on improving my CV

-🌱 I’m currently improving my knowledge in Rails, React Data Structures and Algorithms
+🌱 I’m also working on improving my skills in Rails, React Data Structures and Algorithms

 ---